William Allen White: Posthumous honors

 The city of Emporia raised $25,000 in war bonds during World War II and were granted naming rights for a B-29 bomber in early 1945.
 They unsurprisingly chose to name it after their most famous citizen, William Allen White.
 This bomber was sent with a crew of men to the island of Tinian in the South Pacific and was part of the same bomber squadron that the Enola Gay was in.

 During World War II, the William Allen White Liberty ship was launched from Richmond, California on May 8, 1944.

-His autobiography, which was published posthumously in 1946 won the 1947 Pulitzer Prize for Biography or Autobiography.
+His autobiography, which was published posthumously in 1946, won the 1947 Pulitzer Prize for Biography or Autobiography.

 In 1948 a 3¢ stamp was issued in his honor by the U.S. Postal Service.

 The University of Kansas Journalism School is named for him, as is the library building at Emporia State University.
-There are also two awards the William Allen White Foundation has created: The William Allen White Award for outstanding Journalistic merit and the Children's Book Award.
+There are also two awards the William Allen White Foundation has created: the William Allen White Award for outstanding journalistic merit and the Children's Book Award.

 The town of Emporia honors him to this day with city limits signs on I-35, US-50, and K-99 announcing "Home of William Allen White."

-White's image is used by the band They Might Be Giants in stagecraft and music videos.
+A photograph of White has been used by the band They Might Be Giants in stagecraft and music videos throughout their entire career.